geopm/geopm/service/docs/source/geopm_agent_ffnet.7.rst

 determines the degree to which the frequency recommender is adverse to potentially reducing performance by reducing frequency to save energy.

-The neural net for region classification must be provided in a json configuration file pointed to by environment variables GEOPM_CPU_NN_PATH and/or GEOPM_GPU_NN_PATH, which must comply with the following schema:
+The neural net for region classification must be provided in a JSON configuration file pointed to by environment variables GEOPM_CPU_NN_PATH and/or GEOPM_GPU_NN_PATH, which must comply with the following schema:

 .. literalinclude:: ../../../json_schemas/domainnetmap_neural_net.schema.json
     :language: json

-The per-region frequency recommendations must be provided in a json configuration file pointed to by environment variables GEOPM_CPU_FMAP_PATH and/or GEOPM_GPU_FMAP_PATH, which must comply with the following schema:
+The per-region frequency recommendations must be provided in a JSON configuration file pointed to by environment variables GEOPM_CPU_FMAP_PATH and/or GEOPM_GPU_FMAP_PATH, which must comply with the following schema: